khaeru/genno/doc/usage.rst

 5. The Computer returns to "C" and moves on to the next argument, "B".
 6. Steps 3 and 4 are repeated for "B", giving ``int(2)``.
 7. All of the arguments to "C" have been processed.
-8. The computation function for "C" is called.
+8. The function/operator for "C" is called.

    As arguments, instead of the strings "A" and "B", this function receives the computed :class:`int` values from steps 4 and 6 respectively.
 9. The result is returned.